 Neal’s body was then tied to a rope at the rear of an automobile and dragged over the highway to the Cannidy home.
 Here a mob estimated to number somewhere between 3000 and 7000 from eleven southern states were excitedly awaiting his arrival.
 It was then taken back to Marianna, where it was hung to a tree on the northeast corner of the courthouse square.
 Pictures were taken of the mutilated form and hundreds of photographs were sold for fifty cents each.
 Neal’s fingers were sold as souvenirs to the bloodthirsty crowd who arrived too late to witness the gory festivities.

-What made this situation even more deplorable is the fact that the Florida press had advance notice of the lynching and reported it in their newspapers.
+What made this situation even more deplorable is that the Florida press had advance notice of the lynching and reported it in their newspapers.
 However, not one official at the local, state, or federal level tried to prevent the lynching.
 Neal’s lynching was followed by a race riot in the town of Marianna in which white rioters attempted to drive all blacks out of the city.

 While the Neal lynching may have been the last “spectacle” lynching in the nation, many other lynchings of a less publicized nature would follow.
 In fact, Marianna would be the site of another lynching less than 10 years later.